-Photo credit: @fix_no_166 has created this perfect complimentary coloured orange and blue interior.
+Photo credit: @fix_no_166 has created this perfect complementary coloured orange and blue interior.
 This colour scheme is absolutely perfect even down to the in-keeping fresh flower centre piece!
 (Cushions pictured: Nomi Monoprint, mustard)

 Photo credit: @athomewiththeraines has tonally created this perfectly pink bedroom with wood flooring, white and grey neutrals.
-How cosy and inviting does this look? (cushion pictured: Sunningdale velvet square, powder)
+How cosy and inviting does this look? (cushion pictured: Sunningdale Velvet Square Cushion in Powder)

 Photo credit @my_house_on_abbey_road has made their interior look really bright and spacious through their use of the neutral walls and contrasting this with statement bright bedding and bold ornaments for a modern style. (duvet cover set pictured: Kindred Abstract Faces)

 think about where you want to see the colour.

 The generally accepted rule about colour in the home is that it should follow the 70/20/10 rule.
 This is where you keep one colour to 70% of the elements (usually the walls, floors or big pieces of furniture), a second colour to 20% (prints and fabrics) and a third colour to 10% (your accents and accessories).